i-made/coding/github_challenge/readme.md

 | mapreduce                    | hadoop                         | mapr                           | map reduce                   | mr                           |
 | software                     | application                    |                                |                              |                              |

 Eventhough most of the words seem correct, one thing should be noticed that number of false negatives can be high.
 Words like python2, python3 etc. have no pages linked to them on wikipedia.
-Since their vector representation is a all zero vector they won't be shown as similar to any enitiy.
+Since their vector representation is a all zero vector they won't be shown as similar to any entity.
 Words like 'mllib','graphx' appear together with 'spark','apache-spark' since they are under the same project 'apache-spark'.
-Desirability of such matching might be unwanted.
-Also note that 'hadoop' appears with 'mapreduce' since they often appear together.
+Desirability of such a match is debatable.
+Also note that, 'hadoop' appears with 'mapreduce' since they often appear together.
+Match of 'software' with 'application' is particularly interesting since they don't share a lot letters between them.

 #### Trade-offs
 Matching acronyms proved difficult specially with the presence of 'R'.
 'R' generated false positives for abbreviations e.g. acronym of 'representation','recommendation' etc. is 'R'.